pbrilius/backend-test/README.md

 * The entities extension, so that additional entities like Unit, meybe some aggregation measurements entities are added to the database and XML mappings, more following the ORM methodology and approach.

+# Note

+> The following parts are more of an interest in the applicatino:
+* Fixed scale and precision FLOAT MySQL data type, which for median indicators and aggregation allows and empowers more thorough and faster storing, reading and displaying to the UI,